 The Liberal Democrats is a UK political party, founded in 1988 through the merger of the Liberal Party and the SDP (Social Democratic Party).

-The Liberal Democrats have been led since 2017 by Vince Cable MP and the party has 11 MPs in the House of Commons along with 16 Members of the European Parliament (MEPs), thousands of local government representatives around the country, 100,000 members and representatives in the Scottish Parliament, Welsh Assembly, London Assembly and House of Lords.
+The Liberal Democrats have been led since 2017 by Vince Cable MP and the party has 12 MPs in the House of Commons along with 16 Members of the European Parliament (MEPs), thousands of local government representatives around the country, 100,000 members and representatives in the Scottish Parliament, Welsh Assembly, London Assembly and House of Lords.

 On its formation in 1988, the party was formally called the Social and Liberal Democrats, but subsequently adopted the name Liberal Democrats.
 It is frequently abbreviated to Lib Dem, and sometimes styled LibDem or Lib-Dem.

 What the Liberal Democrats stand for